cityTesting/citytesting.github.io/_posts/2020-10-21-most-important-git-commands.md

 ---
 Next we are going to detail the most common commands when we are using git.
 There are more, but these are the most useful.

-**Checkout**, is used to update the files in the working directory with the version of the branch from the remote repository.
+**Checkout**, It is used to update the files in the working directory with the version of the branch from the remote repository.
 * -b, to create a new local branch.

 ```